NYPL/digarch/staging/FTK-Export.md

 * Open the case for the collection and navigate to the Bookmark tab.
 * Note how many finding aid components you have in the Bookmarks.
-* Windows subsystem for Linux and enter the following commands to build your folders:
+* Open Windows subsystem for Linux and enter the following commands to build your folders:

 ```$ cd /mnt/y/Staging/faComponents```